aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/open-presentation/_index.md

     BlobManagementOptions = {
         // let's choose the KeepLocked behavior - the "veryLargePresentation.pptx" will be locked for
         // the Presentation's instance lifetime, but we don't need to load it into memory or copy into
-        // thetemporary file
+        // the temporary file
         PresentationLockingBehavior = PresentationLockingBehavior.KeepLocked,
     }
 };

 using (Presentation pres = new Presentation(pathToVeryLargePresentationFile, loadOptions)) {
-    // the huge presentation is loaded and ready to use, but the memory consumption is still low.
+    // the huge presentation has been loaded and can be used, but the memory consumption is still low.

     // makes changes to the presentation.
     pres.Slides[0].Name = "Very large presentation";

-    // presentation will be saved to the other file, the memory consumptions still low during saving. pres.Save("veryLargePresentation-copy.pptx", SaveFormat.Pptx);
+    // presentation will be saved to the other file.
+The memory consumptions stays low during saving. pres.Save("veryLargePresentation-copy.pptx", SaveFormat.Pptx);

     // can't do that!
-IO exception will be thrown, because the file is locked while pres objects will
+IO exception will be thrown because the file is locked while pres objects will
     // not be disposed
     File.Delete(pathToVeryLargePresentationFile);
 }

-// it's ok to do it here, the source file is not locked by pres object File.Delete(pathToVeryLargePresentationFile);
+// you can do it here.
+The source file is not locked by the pres object File.Delete(pathToVeryLargePresentationFile);
 ```